Cardiac Electrophysiology Technology

 State Regulations for Online Programs

 Restrictions apply for online courses from specific states.
-Please refer to our School's online information page for more information.
+Please refer to the LLU distance education information page for more information.

 The application window for this program is January 1 to July 31.

 School of Allied Health Professions

 Nichol Hall Room 1926